 It is estimated that there are about 2 cases of aHUS in the U.S. per 1,000,000 of population, and about 60% of aHUS patients are diagnosed as children.
 The condition is potentially life threatening, and either can be chronic or can recur at intervals.

 Your donation of $295.for an aHUS pearl bracelet will directly fund research to help aHUSpatient and their families.
-Each bracelet has an appraised value of $825, and is offered with your gift of $295.
+Each bracelet has an appraised value of $925, and is offered with your gift of $295.
 Note: For shipping outside the USA, please add $25. to cover international shipping costs.